claus/PNGDrive/README.md

 ## How?

-PNGDrive.js stores data in the first three bytes (RGB) of a 32bit pixel value.
+PNGDrive stores data in the first three bytes (RGB) of a 32bit pixel value.
 The forth byte (alpha value) is always set to 0xFF (255).
+If data is injected into a target image (Steganography), pixels with alpha transparency are ignored.
-It can't be used for data storage due to limitations in the Canvas API.
+Only fully opaque pixels can be used for data storage due to limitations in the Canvas API.
 See the following note from the [WhatWG Canvas Spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/the-canvas-element.html#dom-context-2d-getimagedata) for an explanation: